 2010-2012: A home in Philly

 Martínez starts work at Amis (a now-closed pasta restaurant by Marc Vetri) as a prep cook.
 After six months, she’s promoted to pastry chef and learns to make desserts.
-She also picks up a night shift washing dishes at another restaurant in order to be able to send more money to her daughter for nursing school in Mexico.
+She also picks up a night shift washing dishes at another restaurant in order to send more money to her daughter for nursing school in Mexico.

 2014: The birth of South Philly Barbacoa

-Miller travels to Capulhuac, Mexico, to see the traditional process firsthand, learning from Martínez’s brother, Paco.
+Miller travels to Capulhuac, Mexico to see the traditional process firsthand, learning from Martínez’s brother, Paco.
 Not long after Miller returns to Philly, they start serving barbacoa tacos and chickpea-lamb consommé out of a cart at 8th and Watkins streets, opening at 5:30am.

 2015-2016: The face of undocumented immigration